 EIP provides clients, hired by either public or private employers, with subsidized training and employment.
-Prior to the placement, the employer must make a commitment to retain the employee after the completion of the contract.
+Prior to the placement, the employer must commit to retain the employee after the completion of the contract.
 It is a hire-first program with training paid for by the Department.

-EIP provides participants with structured skill training, the opportunity to improve skill levels, and provides those who are marginally employable with an opportunity to become employed.
+EIP provides participants with structured skill training, opportunity to improve skill levels, and provides the marginally employable with an opportunity to become employed.
 The expected outcome at the conclusion of the contract is unsubsidized employment.